nischaypandey/assignment14.1/README.md

 Problem Statement : a) What is the difference between Internal Storage & External Storage? b) For how long the data resides in the cache?
 c) What are the critical Permissions and Normal Permissions?
 What are the examples of each?

-I have attached .txt file describing the answer statements of above questions given in the Problem Statement.
+I have attached .rtf file describing the answer statements of above questions given in the Problem Statement.
 I have give examples too wherever required.